frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

-Sometimes a few words here and there can shed enormous light, telling people we can\'t compromise with evil, with the evil that may be promoted in the media, in movies, or all over the place.
+Sometimes a few words here and there can shed enormous light, telling people we can\'t compromise with evil, with the evil that may be promoted in the media, or in movies, or all over the place.

 We have to stand up and be counted.
 We\'ve got to go against the grain.
 There may be situations at meetings, at conferences, in groups of